shogun-toolbox/shogun/doc/sphinx/source/examples/classifier/knn.rst

 .. sgexample:: knn.sg:load_data

-In order to run KNN, we need to choose a distance, for example CEuclideanDistance, or other sub-classes of CDistance.
+In order to run :sgclass:`CKNN`, we need to choose a distance, for example :sgclass:`CEuclideanDistance`, or other sub-classes of :sgclass:`CDistance`.
 The distance is initialized with the data we want to classify.

 .. sgexample:: knn.sg:choose_distance

-Once we have chosen a distance, we create an instance of the CKNN classifier, passing it training data and labels.
+Once we have chosen a distance, we create an instance of the :sgclass:`CKNN` classifier, passing it training data and labels.

 .. sgexample:: knn.sg:create_instance